VallieTracy/Visualizing-Global-Weather-Analysis-Repo/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# A Webpage Visualization of Global Weather Patterns
+*A continuation of a [previous repo](https://github.com/VallieTracy/Global-Weather-Analysis-plus-Vacation).*

 ## Finished Website:
 https://vallietracy.github.io/Web-Design-Challenge/